Mitzpe Ramon and Makhtesh Ramon guide start with basics (map, weather, hotels, things to do), and then we will visit the visitors center. Let’s begin!

+Before we begin, a short explanation about the Makhtesh and Mitzpe Ramon.
 Makhtesh Ramon (in Hebrew: Ramon Crater) is a geological feature in the Negev desert.
 This crater is located next to the town of Mitzpe Ramon (Mitzpe in Hebrew means “Observation Point”).
-The crater is 40 km long, 6 km wide (on average) and 500 meters deep, and together with the surrounding area it forms Israel’s largest national park, the Ramon Nature Reserve.
-And today we are going to visit it.
-Let’s begin!
+The crater is 40 km long, 6 km wide (on average), and 500 meters deep, and together with the surrounding area, it forms Israel’s largest national park, the Ramon Nature Reserve.

 Mitzpe Ramon is located in the Negev desert, around 80 km to the south of Beer Sheva.
 And Mitzpe Ramon is a good point to start exploring Makhtesh Ramon.